My Political Outlook: Picking Up the Pieces

 a hope for future peace and prosperity

-And the list goes on, and on and on.
+And the list goes on and on.
 So many pieces are now jagged, broken, or missing entirely from our societal structure.

-Many great thinkers across human history have written volumes about the importance & functioning of each of the civilizational cornerstones I’ve mentioned above, and more modern contemporaries could provide a surgeon-precise analysis as to how & why those pieces were first fractured, but I am simply not up to the task.
+Many great thinkers across human history have written volumes about the importance and functioning of each of the civilizational cornerstones, and more modern contemporaries could provide a surgeon-like analysis as to how and why those pieces were first fractured, but I am simply not up to the task.

 Suffice it to say that for years the ruling class have treated America’s building blocks like literal wooden pieces to be rearranged or removed at random in a casual game of JENGA.

-Over the last two decades, and more especially over the last three years, the modification or “Jengification” of America became so brazen and blatant that it was impossible not to notice.
+Over the last two decades, and more especially over the last five years, the modification or “Jengification” of America became so brazen and blatant that it was impossible not to notice.

 Most online refer to this phenomenon as ‘Clown World’.
 I call the current ‘Gay-NATO rules the West’ arrangement the “Trans-Transatlantic Union”.